If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

 You can typically open a basic savings account with a small minimum deposit.
 And, while the interest rates on these accounts tend to be low compared to other savings options, they offer fairly easy access to your funds.

-All savings accounts, however, come with some limits on how many transactions you can make each month.
-While federal law used to limit certain withdrawals and transfers from savings accounts to six per month, the rule was lifted in the wake of the coronavirus pandemic.
+All savings accounts, however, may come with some limits on how many transactions you can make each month.
+While federal law used to cap withdrawal limits and transfers from savings accounts to six per month, the rule was lifted in the wake of the coronavirus pandemic.

 However, many banks still limit electronic and online transactions to six per month.